 g. to explore if the firm has the capability of offering such product and at which cost (fixed and variable);

-h. to transform the segment into a viable niche by offering a price, an advertising strategy and a distribution channel (as other selling costs) such that the supply of the product is profitable over a reasonable time;
+h. to transform the segment into a viable niche by choosing a price, an advertising strategy and a distribution channel (as other selling costs) in a way that assures that the supply of the product is profitable over a reasonable time;

 i. to defend the niche against "invaders".